fermyon/developer/content/cloud/pricing-and-billing.md

 For a full list to accepted payment methods see this [Stripe resource](https://stripe.com/payments/features#payment-options).

+**Why am I charged tax, and where can I get a receipt of how much tax I am charged?**

+Fermyon charges the tax mandated by the local taxing authority.
+Your bill will include the tax charged and is available via invoices which are accessible on Fermyon Cloud dashboard under [Account settings](https://cloud.fermyon.com/account-settings) —> Billing information

 **Can I pay every month manually?**

 No, at this time Fermyon Cloud only accepts reoccurring payments.
 If at any point you decide you no longer want to continue with your paid plan, you are eligible to cancel your subscription.